vmware-tanzu/servicebinding/samples/custom-projection/README.md

 # Custom Projection

-[Custom Projections][custom-projections] are an extension to the Service Bindings spec that allows another controller to manage how the binding is applied to the application.
+[Custom Projection][custom-projection] is an extension to the Service Bindings spec that allows another controller to manage how the binding is applied to the application.
-Service binding implementation are not required to support custom projections, so this behavior may not be portable to other implementations.
+Service binding implementation are not required to support custom projection, so this behavior may not be portable to other implementations.
 By default, PodSpecable resources (`Deployment`, `Job`, Knative `Service`, etc) are the only type of resource that the application can reference.

 To mark a resource as custom, the `ServiceBinding` resource **MUST** set the `projection.service.binding/type: Custom` annotation.